 Consideration should be given to segmenting outside counsel into groups by the nature and volume of the organization's information shared with each group of law firms.
 For example, consider an organization in the health care services business.
 It uses three regional law firms in Group A to handle disputes with patients and medical insurance providers.
 It uses five law firms in Group B to handle its commercial real estate needs.
-The organization's procurement department engages the law firms in Group A is subject to far more extensive and detailed regulation than the information provided to the law firms in Group A. In these circumstances, it is advisable for in-house counsel with knowledge of the applicable data privacy regulations to take the lead on communications with law firm Group A, whereas it may be reasonable to rely upon the procurement function to take the lead on communications with law firm Group B, with appropriate input from the legal and IT functions.
+The organization's procurement department engages the law firms in Group B for the real estate matters.
+The information provided to the law firms in Group A is subject to far more extensive and detailed regulation than the information provided to the law firms in Group B. In these circumstances, it is advisable for inhouse counsel with knowledge of the applicable data privacy regulations to take the lead on communications with law firm Group A, whereas it may be reasonable to rely upon the procurement function to take the lead on communications with law firm Group B, with appropriate input from the legal and IT functions.